Autodesk 3DS Reader

 Supported Versions Any

 3DS is a binary 3D file format provided by Autodesk.
-Usually 3DS files come with the .3ds extension.
+The typical 3DS file extension is .3ds.

 How to Import From 3DS